 For example, if one Lyft Line ride includes two separate ride requests, it counts as two completed rides.
 All Lyft Line rides count toward the hour when the first Line request was made.

 Peak rides are rides given during the busiest times, which are called peak hours.
 These are the times we consistently need more drivers to meet the number of ride requests.

 Rides count as peak rides if the ride was requested during a peak hour.
-Peak hours aren’t necessarily the same as Prime Time (which can happen at any time) or Average Hourly Guarantees.
+Peak hours aren’t necessarily the same as Prime Time (which can happen at any time).
 Peak hours change weekly and by city.

 Need help?
 Tap 'Call Me' to contact our driver support team.

 In some regions, the Power Driver Bonus may have benchmarks, or tiers, that, when met, let you earn more back.
 Heads up: the bonus amounts on tiers aren't cumulative, meaning they don't add up.